The History and Antiquities of the County of Leicester

-Nichols' massive compendium of historical notes, manuscripts and engraved plates was printed by subscription and was published in four volumes between 1795 and 1815.
-Nichols’ antiquarian and printing work was continued by his son, John Bowyer Nichols, and grandson, John Gough Nichols.
+Nichols's massive compendium of historical notes, manuscripts and engraved plates was printed by subscription and was published in four volumes between 1795 and 1815.
+Nichols’s antiquarian and printing work was continued by his son, John Bowyer Nichols, and grandson, John Gough Nichols.

 The History and Antiquities of the County of Leicester.

 A Topographical Dictionary of England